ethbra/team-planetarium/materials/standup/Standup-1-5.md

 ### Work Completed
 - Review and approve Github pull requests
-- API testing in postman
+- Begin API testing in postman

 ### Work to be Done
 - Finish API testing in postman on my end